qorporate/set-tool-testing/README.md

 ## Usage

 1. Open the index.html file in the browser.
-2. Add teams to the set.
+2. Add teams.
-3. Click the "Generate Set" button to generate a set of matches.
+3. Refresh the page to reset.
-4. Click the "Reset" button to reset the set.